 \section{Abstract}

-Identification of joint dependence among more than two random vectors plays an important role in many statistical applications, where the data may contain sensitive or confidential information.
-In this paper, we consider the the $d$-variable Hilbert-Schmidt independence criterion (dHSIC) in the context of differential privacy.
-Given the limiting distribution of the empirical estimate of dHSIC is complicated Gaussian chaos, constructing tests in the non-privacy regime is typically based on permutation and bootstrap.
-To detect joint dependence in privacy, we propose a dHSIC-based testing procedure by employing a differentially private permutation methodology.
-Our method enjoys privacy guarantee, valid level and pointwise consistency, while the bootstrap counterpart suffers inconsistent power.
-We further investigate the uniform power of the proposed test in dHSIC metric and $L_2$ metric, indicating that the proposed test attains the minimax optimal power across different privacy regimes.
-As a byproduct, our results also contain the pointwise and uniform power of the non-private permutation dHSIC, addressing an unsolved question remained in \cite{Pfister2018KernelbasedTF}.
-Both numerical simulations and real data analysis on causal inference suggest our proposed test performs well empirically.
+Identification of joint dependence among several random vectors plays an important role in many statistical applications, where the data may contain sensitive or confidential information.
+In this paper, we consider the $d$-variable Hilbert-Schmidt independence criterion (dHSIC) in the context of differential privacy.
+Given that the limiting distribution of the empirical estimate of dHSIC is a complicated Gaussian chaos, constructing tests in the non-private regime is typically based on permutation and bootstrap methods.
+To detect joint dependence under privacy constraints, we propose a dHSIC-based testing procedure employing a differentially private permutation methodology.
+We show that our method enjoys privacy guarantees, a valid level, and pointwise consistency, whereas the bootstrap counterpart suffers from inconsistent power.
+We further investigate the uniform power of the proposed test under the dHSIC and $L_2$ metrics, showing that the proposed test attains the minimax optimal power across different privacy regimes.
+As a byproduct, we show that the non-private permutation dHSIC test proposed in \cite{Pfister2018KernelbasedTF} is a special case of our differentially private permutation test, and our results also establish its pointwise and uniform power--thus resolving an open problem from that work.
+Both numerical simulations and real data analysis in causal inference suggest that our proposed test performs well empirically.

 {\it Keywords:} Differential Privacy; Independence Test; Kernel Methods; Resampling Method